Alcohol and Drug Prevention Policy

 Distribution of Policy

-A copy of this policy statement will be distributed to all faculty, staff and students annually via email at the beginning of fall and winter semesters.
+A copy of this policy statement will be distributed to all faculty, staff and students annually via email at the beginning of fall semester.

 Review of University Prevention Program and Policy